 L3Harris Airline Academy

-Flight schools and training locations in the UK & Europe
+Flight schools and training locations in the UK & USA

-Learn to fly at L3Harris’ UK flight schools
+Learn to fly at L3Harris’ UK and USA flight schools

 Our flight schools are equipped with the latest training facilities and aircraft fleet.
 Cadets have access to:

 - Air traffic control (ATC) towers including digital ATC tower at our Cranfield Academy

 - Modern aircraft fleet including Diamond DA42s

 - On-site restaurants and leisure facilities